queicherius/mocha-checkmark-reporter/README.md

 # mocha-checkmark-reporter

 Test reporter that prints small but useful results to console (for Mocha).
+Supports diffing and smart error messages.

-Using `karma`?
+> Using `karma`?
 Check out [karma-checkmark-reporter](https://github.com/queicherius/karma-checkmark-reporter).
 Want to make one for your own testing framework?
 Check out [generic-checkmark-reporter](https://github.com/queicherius/generic-checkmark-reporter).

 ![](screenshot.png)